Merkaffe/iAPS/README.md

 The commands below should be pasted into Terminal with the path at the top-of-a-buildable Trio-dev directory.
 This patch handles all the Trio pump manager integration requirements to add the
 OmnipodKit (private repo) pump manager to the closed-beta Trio-dev (private repo).

+If Trio is open in Xcode, then before executing these commands:

+* select Product, Clean Build Folder
+* select File, Close Workspace

 ```
 git clone https://github.com/loopandlearn/OmnipodKit.git
 git apply OmnipodKit/patch/add_omnipodkit_to_Trio-dev.patch
 xed .
 ```

+When Xcode opens, if questioned, select use the version on disk.

 It is expected that the Trio-dev repository will become public before the OmnipodKit repo.